B. R. Dionysius

 B. R. Dionysius (born 1969) is an Australian poet, editor and educator.
 His poems have appeared in numerous national and international anthologies, journals, magazines, newspapers and other periodicals.

+Education and work

 He was born in Dalby, Queensland.
+Dionysius received a Bachelor of Education (Secondary) Grad Entry and then earned an M.Phil.
+(Creative Writing) from the University of Queensland after.

-He was founding Director of the Queensland Poetry Festival and Director of Fringe Arts Collective Inc. a not-for-profit literary collective that organised the Brisbane Writers Fringe Festival (1993-1996) the Queensland Poetry Festival (1997-2001), The Arts Queensland Award for Unpublished Poetry (now the Val Vallis Award for Unpublished Poetry) published the poetry broadsheet, Seriously Fishy and coordinated literary events in Brisbane including Chalice Poets, With Baited Breath and The Word Made Flesh.
+He served as Director of Fringe Arts Collective Inc., a not-for-profit literary collective that organised the Brisbane Writers Fringe Festival (1993–1996) and a precursor (1997–2001) to the modern incarnation of the Queensland Poetry Festival.
+He was also founding Director of that early iteration.

-Dionysius completed an M.Phil.
-(Creative Writing) at the University of Queensland and a Bachelor of Education (Secondary) Grad Entry.
+Personal life

 He lives in Brisbane, Queensland, is married to the writer Melissa Ashley and has two daughters, Rhiannon and Sylvie, and a son, Theo.